Mobile Food Cart Licenses

 Items Required for Mobile Food Establishment Plan Review

-Submit all the following materials to Washtenaw County Environmental Health.
-Most of the documents are Word documents that you can open and type to enter your information, then print and submit.
+Submit all the following materials to the Washtenaw County Environmental Health Division.
+Many of the documents are Word documents that you can open and type to enter your information, then print and submit.

-- Plan Review Worksheet (DOC) (This worksheet can also serve as your Standard Operating Procedures - SOPs.)
+- Mobile Plan Review Worksheet and Standard Operating Procedures (SOPs)

 - Drawing/Photos/Layout of the Cart and Equipment Specification Sheets

-- Mobile Food Establishment Commissary Verification Form (DOC) (must be signed by your commissary)
+- Mobile Food Establishment Commissary Verification Form (must be signed by your commissary)

 - Certified Food Safety Manager Certificate